opengeos/python-geospatial/README.md

 * [urbansim](https://github.com/UDST/urbansim) - New version of UrbanSim, a platform for modeling metropolitan real estate markets.
 * [USGS API](https://github.com/kapadia/usgs) - USGS is a python module for interfacing with the US Geological Survey's API.
 * [Verde](https://github.com/fatiando/verde) - Verde is a Python library for processing spatial data and interpolating it on regular grids.
-* [xarray](http://xarray.pydata.org/en/stable/) - xarray is an open source project and Python package that aims to bring the labeled data power of pandas to the physical sciences.
+* [xarray](http://xarray.pydata.org/en/stable/) - An open source project that aims to bring the labeled data power of pandas to the physical sciences.

 ### Mapping/Plotting